Devlore: Device Interrupt Protection for Confidential VMs: Solution Overview

-\paragraph{Check All Virtual Interrupt Injections.} When the hypervisor injects the virtual interrupts (i.e., requests vGIC programming), \codename needs to check if there was a corresponding authentic physical interrupt.
-To perform this check, \codename first needs to store all the authentic physical device interrupts.
-To capture all device interrupts, it uses the \sm to program the GIC such that the device interrupts for which realm VMs have turned on interrupt isolation always trap to the \sm in EL3.
-When the \sm receives the interrupt, \codename stores the interrupt in an ordered data structure in the RMM's memory.
-When the hypervisor requests to inject virtual interrupts, the RMM looks up the data structure and performs checks before forwarding them to the realm VM.
+\newparagraph{\codename Solution: Check in the RMM.} By default, CCA does not allow the hypervisor to directly program the \cvm vGIC system registers.
+Instead, every time the hypervisor schedules a \cvm, it can request the RMM to program the \cvm vGIC to inject the virtual interrupts (Step 6).
+In \codename, the RMM rigorously checks that the virtual interrupt injection is benign.
+To perform this check, the RMM looks up the data structure with authentic physical interrupts from the \sm (Step 7 in~\cref{fig:devlore-changes}.b).
 This way, the RMM can distinguish between the case where the hypervisor is injecting a virtual interrupt corresponding to an authentic physical interrupt versus a malicious virtual interrupt.
-Thus \codename ensures that the hypervisor cannot inject arbitrary virtual interrupts while preserving ordering and interrupt priorities as we explain in detail in~\cref{ssec:interrupts-design}. \codename's design ensures that even if the interrupt management remains in the hypervisor, it cannot break the confidentiality and integrity of the VMs.
+Thus, \codename ensures that the hypervisor cannot inject arbitrary virtual interrupts while preserving ordering and interrupt priorities as we explain in detail in \cref{ssec:design-check-virt-int}. \codename design ensures that even if the interrupt management remains in the hypervisor, it cannot break \cvm security (\cref{sec:security_analysis}).